csoeller/MBM-inspector/README.md

  * Debug mode: on
 ```

-Note the URL to which you now need to point your browser
+Note the URL to which you now need to point your browser (on windows I seem to be able to `Ctrl-click` the URL in the terminal and my browser opens it ok).

 ### Access App in your browser

 Open the URL that was printed out in your browser.
 In our example above, paste the `http://127.0.0.1:8050/` into your browser to open this URL and see the MBM-inspector app at work.
+Note that on windows in the command terminal one seems to be able to `Ctrl-click` the URL in the terminal and the browser opens it from there.

 ### Using the app